Slider0007/test-release/README.md

 # AI-on-the-Edge device [SL Fork]
 <img src="images/icon/watermeter.svg" width="80px">

-Artificial intelligence based systems have become established in our everyday lives.
-Just think of speech or image recognition.
-Most of the systems rely on either powerful processors or a direct connection to the cloud for doing the calculations there.
-With the increasing power of modern processors, the AI systems are coming closer to the end user – which is usually called **edge computing**.
+Artificial intelligence is everywhere, from speech to image recognition.
+While most AI systems rely on powerful processors or cloud computing, **edge computing** brings AI closer to the end user by utilizing the capabilities of modern processors.
-Here, this edge computing is put into a practically oriented example, where an AI network is implemented on an ESP32 series based device so: **AI on the Edge**.
+This project demonstrates edge computing using a low-cost, AI-capable Espressif SOC device (e.g. **ESP32**), to digitize your analog meters — whether water, gas or electricity.
+With affordable hardware and simple instructions, you can turn any standard meter into a smart device.

-This project allows you to digitize your **analog** water, gas, power and other meters using a low-cost system on a chip microcontroller.
+Let's explore how to make **AI on the Edge** a reality!

 ## Key features